StephanMusgrave/unipop/README.md

 ---
 Nowadays, each university assigns a unique email address to its students.

-Unipop requires each student to have a valid university email address in order to sign up.

-Once signed up successfully, the user has access to all items sold by users with the similar email ending.
+Unipop requires each student to have a valid university email address to sign up.
+Once signed up successfully, the user has access to all items sold by users with similar email suffix.

 For example, New York University (NYU) will assign an alpha numeric email address like 'jk2662@nyu.edu' to each student.
-People with an '@nyu.edu' address will see all posts by '@nyu.edu' users.
+People with an '@nyu.edu' suffix will see all posts by '@nyu.edu' users.
 They won't see posts by other universities, like'@harvard.edu' or '@lse.ac.uk'.

-A future consideration is to customize access for each university, as some universities are smaller and lack critical mass for unipop to be successful.
+One future consideration is to customize access for each university, as some universities are smaller and lack critical mass for unipop to be successful.

 Item display page
 ---